 5. Is contamination a critical risk?
 With a packing gland in the product zone, the ribbon blender poses a greater threat of contamination.
 New seal designs have reduced the risk dramatically, but if your application requires the best protection available, you will have to switch to a cone screw or tumble blender.

 6. Is your product heat sensitive?
 The blending action of a ribbon can generate more heat than that of a mixing screw or a tumble blender.

 7. Will you always operate with the blender at least half full?
 If you need the flexibility to operate with smaller batches, choose the cone screw blender.
 Because of the geometry of the cone, this blender can operate efficiently with batches as small as 10% of blender capacity.
 The ribbon blender generally requires a minimum of 40-50% of full capacity.

 8. How fast do you want to finish the batch?
 A fast blending cycle is not always the most important concern, but it is always a factor you should consider carefully.
 Cone screw blenders are usually about 30% faster than ribbon blenders in similar applications.

 9. Are you concerned about blending accuracy?
-The ribbon blender and cone screw blender both produce a well-blended product.
-If accuracy is critical, be sure to test the blender in the equipment manufacturer’s laboratory before you buy it – to prove that it can deliver the product quality you need.
+All produce a well-blended product.
+If accuracy is critical, be sure to test the blender in the equipment manufacturer's laboratory before you buy it - to prove that it can deliver the product quality you need.